“It is not in the stars to hold our destiny but in ourselves.”

 Or perhaps on your birthday or as you celebrate the new year you realize how much time in your life has passed.

-None of us want to waste time – but if you don’t active take control, time will leak away from you, in small increments throughout the day.
+None of us want to waste time – but if you don’t actively, intentionally take control, time will leak away from you, in small increments throughout the day.

 And today, I’m going to show you six ways to actively take control – and own that time.